Home Page Lawsuits Filed Lawsuit: Lipitor Diabetes Lawsuits Mounting

-According to the lawsuit, the warning did not actually mention type 2 diabetes, but rather stated Increases in HbA1c and fasting serum glucose levels have been reported with HMG-CoA reductase inhibitors, including LIPITOR.
+According to the lawsuit, the warning did not actually mention type 2 diabetes, but rather stated "Increases in HbA1c and fasting serum glucose levels have been reported with HMG-CoA reductase inhibitors, including LIPITOR."

-The Lipitor lawsuit also states Until the February 2012 label change, Lipitors label never warned patients of any potential relation between changes in blood sugar levels and taking Lipitor.
-And, Despite the February 2012 label change, Lipitors label continues to fail to warn consumers of the serious risk of developing type 2 diabetes per se when using Lipitor.
+The Lipitor lawsuit also states "Until the February 2012 label change, Lipitor' label never warned patients of any potential relation between changes in blood sugar levels and taking Lipitor."And, "Despite the February 2012 label change, Lipitor' label continues to fail to warn consumers of the serious risk of developing type 2 diabetes per se when using Lipitor."

 Recently, a request was filed to centralize the Lipitor diabetes litigation before one judge for coordinated handling as part of an MDL, and the request was granted.
 MDLs are frequently confused with class action lawsuits however, they differ in that each complaint remains individual and is argued on an individual basis.